enseitankado/proxine/README.md

 ## Tools

 You can check proxy list in Windows env. with [EliteProxySwitcher](https://www.eliteproxyswitcher.com/).
 EPS also has auto switch feature to change active proxy periodicaly.
-[Open Proxy Checker](https://openproxy.space/software/proxy-checker) is good alternative for Windows.
+[Open Proxy Checker](https://openproxy.space/software/proxy-checker) is good alternative for Windows to check proxies.